iTwin/itwinjs-core/docs/learning/ui/core/index.md

 * [Form](./Form.md) - Components used to create a Form using supplied properties to specify fields.
 * [Icon](./Icon.md) - Components that render icons when given an icon name or SVG source or path.
 * [Inputs](./Inputs.md) - Components for working with input controls, such as Input, IconInput, NumberInput and Textarea.
-* [Loading](./Loading.md) - Components for working with Loading spinner and progress indicator.
+* [Loading](./Loading.md) - Components for working with Loading spinners and progress bars.
 * [Notification](./Notification.md) - Components for working with with messages and tooltips.
 * [Popup](./Popup.md) - Components for working with a Popup.
 * [RadialMenu](./RadialMenu.md) - Components for working with a RadialMenu.